 Thanks to the crushed chickpeas, hummus tastes sweet and nutty-bean, which is incredibly creamy from the presence of tahini in sesame paste.
 Lemon juice adds a tart flavor, while garlic adds tanginess.
 The aroma can vary depending on spices such as sumac, cumin, and smoked paprika.

-All you need to make hummus are a few ingredients:
+All you need to make hummus at home should require a few ingredients:

 - Place the chickpeas on a large plate.
 Examine it and look for damaged beans, rocks, and any other foreign matter that needs to be thrown away.